How is WAM Calculated UNSW

 The UNSW WAM Calculator is an essential academic utility for students at the University of New South Wales.
 WAM, or Weighted Average Mark, is the precise numerical average of all the marks you have achieved in your courses, weighted according to the credit value of each course.
 It is the primary metric used by the university to determine academic standing, progression, honours classification, and eligibility for prizes and scholarships.

 Understanding how is wam calculated unsw helps you plan your studies strategically.
-Since courses with higher credit points (e.g., 12 UOC vs. 6 UOC) have a larger impact on your WAM, students can prioritize their efforts accordingly to maximize their overall score.
+Since courses with higher credit points (e.g., 12 UOC vs. 6 UOC) have a larger impact on your WAM, students can prioritize their efforts accordingly.

 Official UNSW Grading System Table